Reading Comprehension is one topic which commonly appears in the English language or the verbal ability section of all major Government exams.

 To know more about General English for competitive exams, candidates can visit the linked article.

-In this article, we bring to you the basics of the unseen passages or the comprehensions which are asked in the competitive exams and simple tips which may help you answer the questions more adeptly.
+In this article, we bring you the basics of the unseen passages or the comprehensions asked in the competitive exams and simple tips that may help you answer the questions more adeptly.

-Aspirants who are preparing for the upcoming Government exams must know that the Verbal ability section is the one where candidates tend to lose maximum marks because of similar and confusing options.
+Aspirants preparing for the upcoming Government exams must know that the Verbal ability section is where candidates tend to lose maximum marks because of similar and confusing options.
 Therefore, ensure that questions from this section are answered with much more concentration and attentiveness.

 Aspirants can also check the Strategies to Tackle the Reading Comprehension for CSAT at the linked article.